matteodonofrio003/ReflexDuel_Project/README.md

 # ReflexDuel - IoT Full Stack Reaction Game

-ReflexDuel is a complete IoT (Internet of Things) Full Stack project built around a two-player reaction time game.
+ReflexDuel is a full-stack IoT project designed as a competitive two-player reaction game, developed at the Neapolis Innovation Summer Camp by STMicroelectronics.
 The system combines bare-metal embedded programming, a Python-based serial-to-cloud bridge, and a modern React web dashboard for remote control and real-time statistics monitoring.

 ## 🏗️ Architecture